 All renowned automotive manufacturers have already announced new customer functions for advanced driver assistant systems in order to achieve a competitive advantage.
 This increasing functionality leads to ECUs with dedicated hardware and several multi-core processors.
-A huge amount of date from cameras, radars and ultrasonic sensors has to be distributed via standardized or proprietary buses.
+A huge amount of data from cameras, radars and ultrasonic sensors has to be distributed via standardized or proprietary buses.
 Different time bases (data rates) of these sensors are a challenge for the design of dynamic software architectures in general.
-In particular, for sensor fusion the date of these and other sensors has to be synchronized.
+In particular, for sensor fusion the data of these and other sensors has to be synchronized.
 This results in complex data flow event chains over several cores, buses and processors.
 Designing such complex architectures in a trial and error manner does not work anymore.

 Since 2007 our Tool-Suite supports the visualization and requirement evaluation of complex event chains.
 It is a necessary prerequisite to design robust architectures and crucial for project success.